claudiawis/OCR_Handwritting_MLOps/README.md

     python src/data/prepare_feature.py

-### 8. Preparing Splitting the Data into Training and Testing Sets
+### 9. Splitting the Data into Training and Testing Sets

     python src/data/split_data.py

+### 10. Reshaping Data for CNN Input

+    python src/data/reshape_data.py
 ---

 Following these steps will set up your project environment correctly and ensure that all necessary dependencies and datasets are available for development and testing.
 If you encounter any issues, please refer to the troubleshooting section or contact the project maintainers for assistance.